survivejs/react-book/manuscript/03_webpack_and_react.md

 ### Setting Up `Note`

-We also need to define `Note` component.
+We also need to define the `Note` component.
 In this case we will just want to show some text like `Learn webpack`. `Hello world` would work if you are into clichés.

 **app/components/Note.jsx**